Key Takeaways

 Optimize your payment and coverage structure

-How much general liability coverage you need varies based on where you work, who you work for and how concentrated your liability exposure is across the year.
+How much general liability coverage you need depends on where you work, who you work for and how your liability exposure builds across the year.

 Ask yourself:

-• Do I work on client-owned property, public land or permitted job sites where Washington contractors, landscapers or trade workers typically face third-party liability exposure?
+• Do you work on client-owned property, public land or permitted job sites where Washington contractors, landscapers or trade workers carry third-party liability exposure?

-• Have I reviewed whether my Washington business license, commercial lease or client contracts specify minimum general liability limits?
+• Have you reviewed whether your Washington business license, commercial lease or client contracts set minimum general liability limits?

-• Does my work involve seasonal spikes?
-Harvest equipment operators in Eastern Washington, ski resort vendors on the slopes or fishing charter operators on Puget Sound concentrate most of their liability exposure into a single busy period.
+• Does your work include seasonal spikes?
+Harvest equipment operators in Eastern Washington, ski resort vendors or fishing charter operators on Puget Sound concentrate most of their exposure into a short window.

-• Could one incident, like a slip at my retail space, damage to a client's irrigation system or a completed job dispute, realistically exceed what I could cover out of pocket?
+• Could one incident, such as a slip in your retail space, damage to a client’s irrigation system or a completed job dispute, exceed what you can cover out of pocket?

 2. 2